Techmeka/blog/_posts/2024-02-01-Cyber-Security-Dashboard.md

 date: 2024-02-01 00:00:00
 tags: [ SharePoint, Power Automate, PowerBI, SCCM, Intune, SentinelOne, Governance ]
 categories: [Data, Technology]
+image: /images/cyberSecurityDashboard.png
 published: true
 ---

 ## Background:

+![cyberSecurityDashboard][1]

 A **Toronto-based hospital** aimed to develop comprehensive cybersecurity dashboards that would deliver real-time hygiene and security insights across all managed endpoints and services.
-Additionally, the hospital sought to integrate and fully automate its vendor risk assessment process.
-With hundreds of vendors and a legacy, manual system that was both time-consuming and inefficient, the existing workflow placed a heavy burden on internal resources.
+Additionally, the hospital sought to integrate and fully automate its vendor risk assessment process. <!--more--> With hundreds of vendors and a legacy, manual system that was both time-consuming and inefficient, the existing workflow placed a heavy burden on internal resources.
 The hospital engaged TechMeka to redesign and automate the entire process end to end, significantly enhancing efficiency, visibility, and accuracy.

 ## Challenges: